 Although bearing similarities to Biosphere's early 90's output, the absorbing Cirque (2000) suggests further changes and it revels in new sounds, low-fi environmental samples and beats with oddly muted edges.
 Tracks range from totally abstract looping exercises like "When I Leave" and "Moistened & Dried" to atmospheric drum'n'bass with the frantic beats muted and softened to tickle you ears rather than move your feet.
 Cirque is based on the infamous and fatal Alaskan wilderness trek of American amateur explorer Chris McLandless and the sense of loneliness and isolation is palpable at times.
 The album does end on a positive note with pulsing reverse chord effects that create a lovely enveloping warmth, perhaps an acknowledgement that even the most patient listener doesn't want to be left out in the cold for too long.

-The remainder of Biosphere's discography is non-essential without any outright duds.
+Biosphere's discography after the 90's up to 2016 is non-essential, without any outright duds.

 The beatless and uncompromising Shenzhou (2002), for example, uses digital loops to construct a stark, repetitive minimalism that draws partly on the short repetitions of American classical minimalism.
 Imagine the sound of a stuck CD and you begin to get the picture; it's none too approachable but may be of interest to glitch electronica fans.
 Similar minimalist ideas inform the jazzy drum loops of Dropsonde (2005), an interesting change of direction but lacking any real emotional undertow.
 N-plants (2011) is surprisingly smooth electronica but adds nothing significant to his legacy.